-Hezbollah has its roots in Khomeini's Jihadist movement in Iran and al-Qaeda was an offshoot of the Muslim Brotherhood.236 One of the most evil inheritors from Haj Amin al-Husseini is the PLO and its military wing Fatah whose sole purpose is the destruction of the Jewish state under Article 15 of the PLO Charter.237 Article 22 of the Charter states that Israel is a constant threat to peace in the Middle East, the whole world and to all humanity.238
+Hezbollah has its roots in Khomeini's Jihadist movement in Iran and al-Qaeda was an offshoot of the Muslim

+Brotherhood.
+One of the most evil inheritors from Haj Amin al-Husseini is the PLO and its military wing Fatah whose sole purpose is the destruction of the Jewish state under Article 15 of the PLO Charter.
+Article 22 of the Charter states that Israel is a constant threat to peace in the Middle East, the whole world and to all humanity.

-Arafat described the Oslo Accords as a step in the "phased strategy" for the destruction of the Jewish state with the Israelis allowing "a Trojan Horse into their midst" and by emulating Hitler's signing of the Munich agreement that led to the destruction of Czechoslovakia.239 Arafat compared this strategy to the Prophet Muhammad, signing the Treaty of Hudaibiya with the people of Mecca in 628 until he was strong enough to defeat them, which is the continuation of the principle of taqiya in lying to the non-believer for the sake of advancing Islam.240 The power struggle between Hamas and Fatah concerns who will control the process of exterminating the Jews.241 and the Jewish people are witnesses to the nations, witnesses to an absolute, revealed truth that implicates every human in relationship with all of humans in Leviticus 19:18 of you shall love your fellow as yourself, which represents the soul and substance of who you are.243 As expressed by Patterson, to love another is to affirm the covenantal relation to the One who commands us to love; whereas, to murder another is an assault on God and the Jewish people through whom He transmits the commandment to the world.244
+Arafat described the Oslo Accords as a step in the "phased strategy" for the destruction of the Jewish state with the Israelis allowing "a Trojan Horse into their midst" and by emulating Hitler's signing of the Munich agreement that led to the destruction of Czechoslovakia.

+Arafat compared this strategy to the Prophet Muhammad, signing the Treaty of Hudaibiya with the people of Mecca in 628 until he was strong enough to defeat them, which is the continuation of the principle of taqiya in lying to the non-believer for the sake of advancing Islam.
+The power struggle between Hamas and Fatah concerns who will control the process of exterminating the Jews.

+The Islamic Jihadists are driven to usurp the Holy One, exterminate His people, dominate the Land and destroy the Word of God.
+Judaism insists on an ethical accountability and the Jewish people are witnesses to the nations, witnesses to an absolute, revealed truth that implicates every human in relationship with all of humans in Leviticus 19:18 of "you shall love your fellow as your-self," which represents the soul and substance of who you are.
+As expressed by Patterson, to love another is to affirm the covenantal relation to the One who commands us to love; whereas, to murder another is an assault on God and the Jewish people through whom He transmits the commandment to the world.